Feminist pathways perspective: Gender

 Gender shapes the risk, context, and consequences of victimization.
 According to government statistics, with the exception of rape, men are more likely than women to be victims of all violent crimes.
 However, women are underrepresented as victims in official data, and are much more likely than men to be targets of certain types of victimization, such as rape and domestic violence.
 Women are more likely to have been victims of child abuse than men and more likely to have experienced abuse at an early age.

 The way victimization is gendered also impacts how women experience and respond to their victimization.
 Although victimization during childhood or adolescence is a predictor for female and male offending, the literature suggests it is a stronger predictor for females.
-Researchers provides multiple explanations for why victimization has such a prominent effect on women's future delinquency.
-Girls grow up in what Chesney-Lind describes as a “different world” than boys, and therefore experience a different form of socialization.
+Research provides multiple explanations for why victimization has such a prominent effect on women's future delinquency.
+Girls grow up in what Chesney-Lind describes as a "different world" than boys, and therefore experience a different form of socialization.
 Feminist criminologists argue that women adapt to traumas differently than men due to gender inequalities.
 Women tend to have limited opportunities to cope with stress openly.
 Instead, it is thought that women internalize traumas as feelings of worthlessness, fear, or distress.
 As a result, the negative effect of stressors is magnified in women.
 The literature proposes that gendered expectations and gender roles also shape how traumas impact women differently than men.
-For instance, society teaches women that they are values by the strength of their familial and social networks.
+For instance, society teaches women that they are valued by the strength of their familial and social networks.
 That said, poor interpersonal relationships are a stronger risk factor for female offending than male offending.
 Trauma theorists argue that traumas are rarely treated professionally.
 Women, therefore, may adapt to victimization by turning to activities or substances, like drugs, that are considered criminal.
 These crimes can be framed as coping strategies.